-I imagine Simeon cried out words similar to these.
+I imagine Simeon cried out words similar to this.
 He probably prayed repeatedly, all his long life.
 Do you think he expected an answer?
-For thousands of years men like him—men who longed for a savior—prayed the same type of prayer.
+For thousands of years men like him—men who longed for a savior—prayed the same prayer.

 Will he come in this generation, Lord?
 We’ve never needed him more than now.